puppetlabs/puppet-rfc/arm-8.hiera_2/examples.md

       # the rest is the same

-Vatsan points out that they need to address the module path since some modules should always be included and configured the approved way, so they need to layer the bindings for thos modules as well.
+Vatsan points out that they need to address the module path since some modules should always be included and configured the approved way, so they need to layer the bindings for those modules as well.
 They decide to come back to that later.

 > ISSUE: The `env:` scheme is not described yet in the ARM text.